What is the New Headlight Law in Massachusetts?

 The Safety Concerns

 Regardless of the criticism, the new law is in full effect.
 Local officers are required to enforce the law.
 Though many states require low-beam headlight use (opposed to regular automatic daytime running lights that are standard features on nearly all vehicles) before dusk and after dawn, the headlights-windshield wipers dichotomy is a new one.
 However, studies indicate that daytime running lights reduced crashes in 2010 by 5-10%, reduced bike and pedestrian accidents by 12%, and eliminated 23% of head-on crashes in Boston.
-This is likely due to the fact that even in daytime hours, it can be difficult to see oncoming traffic, especially for vehicles of certain colors (white, grey, silver).
+According to our Massachusetts pedestrian accident lawyer, this is likely due to the fact that even in daytime hours, it can be difficult to see oncoming traffic, especially for vehicles of certain colors (white, grey, silver).
 Using headlights is a simple safety feature that will allow oncoming traffic to more easily identify your presence and ensure that you can see ahead of you more clearly when driving in adverse conditions.

 Boston Auto Accident Attorneys